|Congressman Adam Smith in Amman (Source: Jordan Times)|

 - Was Mr Smith briefed by the State Department or the US embassy in Amman prior to meeting the king and Jordan's foreign minister?

 - Did the briefing/s touch on US efforts to extradite Tamimi to Washington DC?

 - Did Mr Smith urge his hosts to ensure compliance by Jordan with its treaty obligations to the US?

 My questions are for the record, and I do plan to publicize them and whatever response your office shares with me.

 - Is Mr Smith willing to speak with me about this after he returns?

 Sincerely,Separately but at about the same time, we reached out to a contact in the US State Department to find out about briefings given to Congress persons who come calling on Jordan's king in his palace.
-What, in effect, we asked was whether Representative Smith was told ahead of sitting down with the king about Jordan's breach of its extradition treaty obligations with the US and/or of years of US efforts to extradite Ahlam Tamimi to Washington.
+In effect, what we asked was whether Representative Smith was told ahead of sitting down with the king about Jordan's breach of its extradition treaty obligations with the US.
+And did he know of the years of US efforts to extradite Ahlam Tamimi to Washington.